-Management Sciences & Methods Major
+Management Sciences & Methods

 Knowledge Areas for Management Science Majors

-This major prepares you for careers in which these knowledge areas are important:
+Management Science majors often go into careers in which the following knowledge areas are important:

 Skills for Management Science Majors